 In 1898 the city acquired the reservoir as it began constructing its present water system, which draws fresh water from Lake Superior at the Lakewood Pumping Station and delivers it to reservoirs throughout much of the city.
-(The far western portion of the city is supplied through artesian wells.)
+(The far western portion of the city is supplied through Artesian wells.)
 The city did not incorporate the 1884 facility into its new system.
 A Duluth News Tribune story on August 12, 1940, states that “there is no written information available concerning the use of the reservoir.”
 At one point the facility was used to grow mushrooms, an enterprise that failed.
-Its original flat wooden roof reportedly was destroyed by fire in 1912.
+At some point its original flat wooden roof was reportedly destroyed by fire.

 In 1909 the property was sold to J. M. Corcoran and became known to locals as “Fort Corcoran.”
 Corocoran was born in Ireland in 1875.
 He had previously lived in Hibbing and is listed as a widower in the 1910 census.
 He made his home at 118 East Superior Street prior to purchasing the reservoir.